SAP-samples/btp-setup-automator/docs/OVERVIEW.md

 ## Architecture

 The btp-setup-automator enables you to configure the setup of the SAP BTP without the hazel to install and understand several CLIs in order to achieve this.
-The architectural diagram gives you an overview what is contained in the tool:
+The architectural diagram gives you an overview of what the tool contains:

 ![architectural overview](./pics/overview.png)